bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     easily searchable field for indexing bugs that have some trait in common.

+use_regression_fields
+    Do you wish to use the :field:`Regressions` and :field:`Regressed by` fields?
+These allow you to efficiently track software regressions, which might previously be managed using the :field:`Depends on` and :field:`Blocks` fields along with the “regression” keyword.

 use_see_also
     Do you wish to use the :field:`See Also` field?
 It allows you mark bugs in other bug tracker installations as being related.
 Disabling this field